-193.4.2.2.3PHASE 3 OF THE T-SOUTH INCIDENT (T-SOUTH CAPACITY RESTRICTIONS IN PLACE FOR ANOTHER 13 MONTHS UNTIL DECEMBER 2, 2019)
+19 3.4.2.2.3 PHASE 3 OF THE T-SOUTH INCIDENT (T-SOUTH CAPACITY RESTRICTIONS IN PLACE FOR ANOTHER 13 MONTHS UNTIL DECEMBER 2, 2019)

-The third major development of the T-South Incident occurred when Westcoast notified all of its shippers that the T-South system would be back in service at a reduced pressure of 80 percent of its normal operating pressure.37 A return to full maximum operating pressure took another 13 months.
+The third major development of the T-South Incident occurred when Westcoast notified all of its shippers that the T-South system would be back in service at a reduced pressure of 80 percent of its normal operating pressure.
+A return to full maximum operating pressure took another 13 months.
 During the Phase 3 period, the NEB allowed Westcoast to increase the restricted operating pressure of the NPS 36 pipeline from 80 percent to 85 percent, and then to 88 percent of the previous 60 day high pressure by pipeline segment.
 Westcoast restored the T-South system to full capacity on December 2, 2019, almost 14 months from the date of the incident.

+Given that the T-South to Huntingdon pipeline segment is normally fully utilized during the winter by customers along the I-5 corridor, the risk of a gas supply shortage persisted throughout the 2018/19 winter, not just for FEI and its customers, but for the region as a whole.
 Peaking events are typical during the winter in the Pacific Northwest, normally associated with cold temperatures increasing customer demand for heating.
 From FEI's perspective, managing through those peaking events generally requires FEI to do all of the following:

-37 Enbridge Critical Notice (October 18, 2018, 2018) "BC Pipeline Operational Upset - Transmission South Update."
+&lt;sup>37 Enbridge Critical Notice (October 18, 2018, 2018) "BC Pipeline Operational Upset - Transmission South Update."
 Transportation Safety Board Report, section 1.6.1: "Once Westcoast received NEB approval, the NPS 30 L1 pipeline was returned to service on 11 October 2018 at a restricted operating pressure of 80% of its previous 60day high pressure.
 On 01 November 2018, repairs were complete: the NPS 36 L2 pipeline was returned to service with a restricted operating pressure of 80% of its previous 60-day high pressure, as approved by the NEB."
 On November 16, 2018, the NEB allowed Westcoast to increase the reduced operating pressure from 80% to 85%.

-- maximize its utilization of contracted pipeline capacity on the T-South system; - call for supply from off-system storage at JPS and/or Mist; and - regasify stored LNG at FEI's on-system LNG facilities.
+- maximize its utilization of contracted pipeline capacity on the T-South system; - call for supply from off-system storage at JPS and/or Mist; and - regasify stored LNG at FEI's on-system LNG facilities. - 3 4

-5 FEI mitigated some of this risk prior to the 2018/19 winter season by securing 120 TJ/day of 6 Huntingdon supply to replace the lost physical supply that was contracted by FEI to flow on the
+FEI mitigated some of this risk prior to the 2018/19 winter season by securing 120 TJ/day of Huntingdon supply to replace the lost physical supply that was contracted by FEI to flow on the T-South system.
+The Huntingdon supply, which FEI was indirectly buying from shippers that had contracted T-South capacity, was the only available short-term option.
+This additional supply

-7 T-South system.